shirish93/shirish93.github.io/_posts/2023-07-07-kubernetes-upgrade.md

 ### Introduction

 Maintaining up-to-date software systems is paramount for security, performance, and access to the latest features.
-This essay chronicles our team's experience navigating the complexities of upgrading a Kubernetes cluster, highlighting the challenges encountered, the valuable lessons learned, and the importance of resilience in the face of unforeseen obstacles.
+This essay chronicles our team's experience navigating the complexities of upgrading a Kubernetes cluster, highlighting the challenges encountered, the lessons learned, and the importance of resilience in the face of unforeseen obstacles.
 We were out of internal development environment for about half a day, but discovered several potential issues with our workflow and coding practices, that makes us more resilient to future failures.

 ### The Impetus for Modernization